TaraZSun/Scrap_Static_Dynamic_Data/README.md

-# Scrap Static Dynamic Data
+# Scrape Static Dynamic Data

 A Python project for **scraping**, **cleaning**, and **visualizing** tabular data from both static and dynamic web pages.
 It uses **pandas** for cleaning, **pydantic** for validation, and **Playwright** for scraping JavaScript-driven tables.